bethcha/newsoverview/README.md

 from newsoverview import CoronavirusNews, EnglishWorldNews, Protests, TravelWarnings, TerrorNews, TranslatedWorldNews, SimpleSearch
 ```

-3. Fix `pygooglenews`:
+3. Fix `feedparser.py`:

-**You only need to do this step if you've run step 4, and you get an error relating to `feedparser.py`**
+**You only need to do this step if you've run step 4, and you get an error relating to `feedparser.py`.
+This error links to all modules called with this function, and when it's been fixed it will go away**

-There is one line of code that needs editing for `pygooglenews` to work properly.
-This error is in the module `feedparser.py`.
+There is one line of code that needs editing for `newsoverview` to work properly through `pygooglenews`. **This error is in the module `feedparser.py`.**

 There are two ways to fix this problem; you can either:

   * Run the program and use the error to navigate to `feedparser.py`
     * OR